-The bill amends several sections of the North Dakota Century Code concerning the definition and regulation of dangerous weapons, particularly firearms, at public gatherings.
-It updates the definition of "dangerous weapon" to include knives with blades of six inches or more, while excluding certain self-defense devices.
-The bill specifies that individuals are prohibited from possessing firearms or dangerous weapons at schools, places of worship, and publicly owned buildings, with exceptions for law enforcement, military personnel, and certain authorized individuals.
-Additionally, it allows political subdivisions and the state board of higher education to enact less restrictive policies regarding firearm possession at public gatherings.
+The bill amends several sections of the North Dakota Century Code concerning dangerous weapons and the possession of firearms at public gatherings.
+It redefines "dangerous weapon" to include knives with blades of six inches or more, while excluding certain self-defense sprays and devices that do not use projectiles.
+The bill also specifies that individuals are prohibited from possessing firearms or dangerous weapons at schools, places of worship, and publicly owned buildings, with exceptions for law enforcement, military personnel, and certain authorized individuals.
+Additionally, it allows political subdivisions and the state board of higher education to enact less restrictive ordinances or policies regarding firearm possession.

 Adopted by the House Energy and Natural Resources Committee: 62.1-01-01, 62.1-02-05, 62.1-04-04